Programs > Brochure

 - Financial Aid: All accepted students can apply for need-based scholarships, grants, and loans

-Spend a semester in a corner of the Himalayas where few foreigners ever step foot.
-Trek through remote villages and high mountain passes to experience Bhutan’s vibrant culture, Buddhist philosophy, and environmental issues firsthand.
-Learn about the challenges of maintaining biodiversity and traditional rural lifestyles in a time of transition.
-Develop skills in field research and data collection, and apply them to a research project on conservation and development issues in Bhutan.
+Explore a corner of the Himalayas where few foreigners ever step foot.
+Experience Bhutan’s unique culture and diverse ecosystems as you trek through remote villages and high mountain passes.
+Learn how Buddhist philosophy influences the country’s environmental policies and how the people of Bhutan are addressing the challenge of maintaining biodiversity and traditional rural lifestyles in a time of transition.
+Gain practical skills in field research and data collection and apply them to an extensive research project.

 - Embark on a multi-day cultural trek to experience the natural beauty of Bhutan’s countryside and the traditional lifestyles of its people.

-- Visit monasteries and take part in unforgettable tsechus (festivals) to learn more about Buddhism and Bhutanese culture.
+- Visit monasteries and take part in unforgettable tshechus (festivals) to learn more about Buddhism and Bhutanese culture.

 - Explore Bhutan’s diverse range of biomes through trips to Himalayan ridges, the subtropical Punakha and Chukha Valleys, and the alpine meadows of Phobjikha.